sateesh3048/Best-Tutorial-Links/spring_boot/9_hibernate_advanced_mappings.md

 if the deletion operation is executed within a transaction, the @Transactional annotation ensures that the session (database connection) is still active when fetching the courses.
 This allows the instructor's courses to be retrieved without encountering a "no session" error.

+## Could not understand how course table has changed?
+In AppDAOImpl class, we set the course's instructor to null but did not made any update like entityManager.update(course) How is this possible?

+A) In AppDAOImpl class, the method of deleteInstructorById is annotated with @Transaction which mean the whole block of code in deleteInstructorById  is in under **hibernate session/transaction**.
+In additional, the **courses object is in Persistent stage after retrieved from database**.
+Within in hibernate session/transaction plus  in Persistent stage, **any changes to the object will be reflected to database**.